 After the pomp and circumstance of the New Orleans Mint striking the first of what it hoped would be millions of coins for the Southern port city, production came to an abrupt halt due to mechanical issues with the small press.
 Coinage did not resume until May 22, and shortly thereafter the machines broke down again.

 The hot and humid southern months provided ripe conditions for Yellow Fever outbreaks and the Mint closed operations to mitigate the risk to its workers.
 Coinage for 1838 did not resume until November.
-But between November and year’s end, the Mint produced 402,434 dimes with an additional emission of 3,600 pieces struck in early January using the 1838-dated dies.
+But between November and the year’s end, the Mint produced 402,434 dimes, plus an additional emission of 3,600 pieces struck in early January using the 1838-dated dies.
 Combine the two numbers and you arrive at the accepted mintage of 406,034.

 Collectors have long viewed the No Stars variety to be the closest representation of Gobrecht’s original design concept.
 To create the timeless image of Liberty seated, Gobrecht interpreted the sketches of William Kneass, Thomas Sully, and Titian Peale.
 The design represented the first time that a full-figured Liberty was depicted on a U.S. coin and it was featured on all U.S. silver types for much of the rest of the 19th century.